top of page

 You can read the full dissertation here:

-Whether you're a solo practitioner, part of an organisation, or somewhere in between, I offer flexible training and support designed to meet you where you are.
-Sessions are always tailored to suit your needs and the context you work in. â€‹
+I offer flexible training and support to meet you where you are and help you reflect on your current practice.
+Sessions are always tailored to suit your needs and the context you work in, whether you're new to working with interpreters or more experienced. â€‹

 bottom of page